AnyBody/anybody-tutorial/A_Getting_started/lesson3.rst

 Lesson 3: Reviewing Analysis Results
 ====================================

-You can plot simulation results as graphs by using the **Chart View**, which can be opened by clicking the “Chart 1” tab in the Model View window.
-To open Chart views manually go to View -> Charts.
+**You can plot simulation results as graphs by using the Chart View, which can be opened by clicking the “Chart 1” tab in the Model View window.
+To open Chart views manually go to View -> Charts.**

 Introducing chart view
 ----------------------